“The hassle-free Ring Video Doorbell 2 is a smart choice.”

-The year 2019 looks set to see the likes of Google and Amazon intensify the battle for the smart home, with new devices and host of new household jobs for Alexa and the Google Assistant to get stuck into.
+The year 2019 looks set to see the likes of Google and Amazon intensify the battle for the best smart home devices, with new devices and a host of new household jobs for Alexa and the Google Assistant to get stuck into.
 But while most eyes are looking at what’s new, leading devices in the Class of 2018 are still well worth a look.

-In the area of smart doorbells, Google’s Nest division certainly hit a home run with Nest Hello ($229), an attractive and intelligent dinger that adds security and convenience to the porch.
+In the area of the best video doorbells, Google’s Nest division certainly hit a home run with Nest Hello ($229), an attractive and intelligent dinger that adds security and convenience to the porch.
 At $199, the battery-operated Ring Video Doorbell 2 is possibly Nest’s most capable competitor.

 Now owned by Amazon, Ring has packed a swathe of features into its bell, including a 1080p HD video camera, motion detection, night vision, two-way audio and app control, allowing homeowners to see, hear and speak to visitors anywhere (with a network connection, obviously).
 It may lack some of Nest’s more ambitious features, such as face detection, but could a lower price and the promise of quick and easy installation be enough to ring your bell?

 Unlike Nest Hello and the August Doorbell Cam Pro, the Ring Video Doorbell 2 is wireless and doesn’t have to connect to a home’s doorbell chime and wiring circuit.
 Terminals on the rear of the device allow you to hardwire the bell, but if that’s important, the $249 Ring Video Doorbell Pro is a slimmer option.
 A rechargeable battery pack simplifies installation, but adds bulk.
 At 2.5” (6.4 cm) wide, Ring’s device is best suited for thicker door frames or adjacent walls.